gabonator/LA104/resources/tutorial_building/readme.md

     ```

-    - Build it running **build.sh** script, it will compile the code, and link it with dummy library.
+    - Build it running **build.sh** script, it will compile the code, link it with dummy library, and then remove unnecessary parts from the .elf file.
 Again you will need to fix the toolchain path:
     ```
     export PATH="/Users/gabrielvalky/Downloads/gcc-arm-none-eabi-7-2018-q2-update/bin/":"$PATH"
     mkdir -p build